bryceandress/bryceandress.github.io/_posts/2016-03-18-Favorite-Pacman-One-Liner.md

 ---
 layout: post
-title: Favrote Pacman One Liner
+title: Favorite Pacman One Liner
 ---

 Today while doing some system maintenance I realized that I have